National Express: Fares

 National Express tickets are available through a variety of sources.
 Most tickets are booked on-line through both the company's own website and many third party sites.
 Telephone bookings are also available as are tickets through the traditional channels tickets of National Express ticket offices at coach stations, third-party agents at bus stations and travel agents.
-Since 2013, tickets have also been available for purchase from the Post Office.
+From 2013 to 2023, tickets were available for purchase from the Post Office.

 Coachcards

 National Express offers several discounts to customers.